vwillcox/speedtest-cron/README.md

 After this you're done.
 You don't even have to restart the SSMTP server (in fact, there is none).

 You can use other smtp servers if your ISP or hosting provide has them.

-I am working on an installer - this will come in a later version once other bugs are fixed.